andydobrucki/gojira/README.md

 `python3 jira-test.py jiraid jirapassword`

+On first run, app retrieves comments from the last 7 days.

 ### Excluding comnments from specific users
 The 'exclude.yaml' file (created on first run) accepts user emails that will be excluded from retrieved comments (e.g. yourself)